This post contains affiliate links.

 There are many different kinds of power wheels motors that would work for your needs.
 A power wheels motor is one of the most important components in a Power Wheels vehicle.
 It influences the speed and torque of the power wheels.
 One of the major reasons for motors to fail is that they get hot due to the high workload.

-Here are a few things to consider before decided to upgrade to a 775 motor:
+Here are a few things to consider before deciding to upgrade to a 775 motor:

 - What kind of terrain will you be driving on?
 (Pavement, off-road, grass, dirt, etc.) Some terrains require more energy to be used to get the ride on the car going and to reach higher speeds.